lividhen/lividhen.github.io/_tabs/start.md

 5. Then select option `5` to decompress all the files we will be editing.

 Note: HMRT does not work in mac paralells.

-## Layeredfs
+# Layeredfs
 In this guide we will be using layeredfs, as it is better for faster iterations and is easier to undo if you break something.
-Files are loaded from the sdcard in place of the ones that are inside the application files, similar to what Magisk does on Android.
+Files are loaded from the sdcard in place of the ones that are inside the application files, similar to what [Magisk](https://github.com/topjohnwu/Magisk){:target="_blank"} does on Android.

 ### On 3ds
-1. Hold select on boot and enable game patching.
+1. Hold select on boot.
+2. Enable game patching.
-2. Hit start to save
+3. Hit start to save.

 ### Sd card setup
 1. Insert your sdcard into your pc.